HL7/cqf-recommendations/pages/libraries.md

 Top level expressions in CQL libraries SHALL return either CQL-defined types that map to FHIR types, or FHIR resources types, optionally with profile designations

+Tuple types are represented with Parameters that have `part` elements corresponding to the elements of the tuple.
+List types are represented with Parameters that have a cardinality of 0..*.

+Libraries used in computable guideline content SHALL use the `parameter` element to identify input parameters as well as the type of all top-level expressions as output parameters.

 Libraries used in computable guideline content SHALL use the `dataRequirement` element to identify any retrieves present in the CQL:

 |Retrieve Element|DataRequirement Element|